microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![Open PQT](./Media/OpenPQT.png)

 1. In the top left corner, select the Dataflow name (this title may differ) and update the **Name** field to **OnlineSalesDataflow**.
+    > [!NOTE]
-    - **Important note:** You can also set the Sensitvity label on this screen if you have Microsoft Information Protection in your organization.
+    > If you have Microsoft Information Protection in your organization, you can also set the Sensitivity label on this screen.

     ![Dataflow name](./Media/DataflowName.png)